imssl/card_validation_tests/README.md

 Task: https://github.com/manmarriverty/qa-home-assignment/

-Thank you for the opportunity.
+Thank you for the opportunity regarding QA Engineer position in Riverty.

 This project contains automated tests for the relevant app, including:

 * Unit Tests with 100% Coverage